catchorg/Catch2/docs/skipping-passing-failing.md

 <a id="top"></a>
+# Explicitly skipping, passing, and failing tests at runtime

-# Skipping Test Cases at Runtime
+## Skipping Test Cases at Runtime

 > [Introduced](https://github.com/catchorg/Catch2/pull/2360) in Catch2 X.Y.Z.